Launching Workloads with Dynamic GPU Fractions

 Select Jupyter tool from the list

-Set the runtime settings for the environment
+Set the runtime settings for the environment.
+Click +COMMAND & ARGUMENTS and add the following:

-Enter command -
+Enter the command -

 start-notebook.sh

-Enter arguments -
+Enter the arguments -

 --NotebookApp.base_url=/${RUNAI_PROJECT}/${RUNAI_JOB_NAME} --NotebookApp.token=''